 If you have sensitive skin, always start with a gentle moisturizer first to add a layer of hydration to buffer minor irritation.

-Go with the lower concentration (0.01%) of Retinol first.
+- Go with the lower concentration (0.01%) of Retinol first, and then gradually increase amount after some time.
 Start low and start slow.